 If you're looking to ramp up your metabolism, torch a bunch of calories, improve your strength, endurance, and define your muscles, then the Tabata fitness routine may just be the answer to your prayers.
-Tabata costs nothing, and doesn't require you to consume any expensive, unknown supplements or concoctions.
+Tabata costs nothing and doesn't require you to consume any expensive questionable supplements or concoctions.
 It's quick, best done in the privacy of your own home, and in my experience it really works.

 What is Tabata?

 Tabata is a high intensity interval training (HIIT) but with a difference.
-One exercise is done for 20 seconds followed by a rest of 10 seconds.
-This protocol is repeated 7 more times, and then you rest for one full minute.
+One exercise is carried out as intensely as possible for 20 seconds followed by a rest of 10 seconds.
+This protocol is repeated a total of 8 times, and then you rest for one full minute.
 That's it - 5 minutes equals one complete Tabata, including rest time.
-Then you repeat the same protocol performing a different exercise - 20 seconds on, 10 seconds off, a total of 8 times, then 1 minute rest.
+Then you repeat the same procedure performing a different exercise - 20 seconds on, 10 seconds off, a total of 8 times, then 1 minute rest.

 Where is Tabata From?